Quake4/MindMiner/README.md

 * xmrig all
 * xmr-stak all
 * z-enemy
-* archive (claymore cn/zcash, dstm, ewbf, gatelessgate, hsrminer, nheqminer & other)
+* archive (claymore cn/zcash, dstm, gatelessgate, hsrminer, nheqminer & other)

 ## Requirements